alfe-ai/ProgramaticPuppet/README.md

 The **ebayListingTitle** step sends an image to the GPT‑4o‑mini vision API to generate an eBay listing title.
 Provide the local file path to the image.
 The resulting title is stored in the `ebayTitle` variable.
+When this step is added to a puppet the editor now automatically creates an `ebayTitle` entry in the Variables panel if one is not already present.
 Set your OpenAI API key in the `OPENAI_API_KEY` environment variable before running this step.

 The **ebayUploadImage** step uploads one or more images to the currently open eBay listing page.
 Provide a comma‑separated list of file paths and optionally an item